stefanvanburen/stefan.vanburen.xyz/content/blog/git-pull-autostash.md

 ▵ git stash; and git pull; and git stash pop
 ```

-I recently discovered the solution to needing this: `git pull -\-autostash`!
+I recently discovered the solution to needing this: `git pull --autostash`!
 It automatically stashes your current working directory and re-applies it after the pull.